awlzac/wbt/README.md

 "wannabe tempest"

-a tempest (arcade game) clone in java, and a small project use to play with git.
+a tempest (arcade game) clone in java, and a small project for playing with git.

-playable, though missing a couple features.
+playable, though not a full feature-complete clone.  the crawler, some of the levels, the red X's and square pods, spikes, etc are here, and function mostly like in the original.  things like the superzapper, sound, and the high score board, as well as some of the level layouts, are missing.

 ##### to build, using ant build file:
     $ ant